 If you see moths flying around your house they are unlikely to be the clothes moths, but pantry pests, the moth that infests your grains and flours.
 Clothes moths do not like the light and you will be unlikely to see them, plus the adult moth won't do any harm, it is the larvae that does the damage.
 The female moth will lay her eggs where there is plenty of food, cashmere, wool, fur, pet fur and other animal based materials.
 They will feed on them for a three months.

-The common clothes moth life cycle starts in the spring (March) and ends in the autumn (September).
+The common clothes moth life cycle starts in the late spring (April) when the weather starts to turn warmer and ends in the autumn (September).
 The female adult moth can lay up to 300 eggs, in areas where clothes are, in their three-month life span.
 These moth larvae are poised to hatch into destructive invaders and commence the downward slope of wardrobe disintegration, by causing tiny holes to appear in your garments.

 How to get rid of moths

 - Spring clean your wardrobe.
 The common clothing moths will seek out animal fibres and love dark dusty corners so vacuum and wash your wardrobe and any drawers.

 - Keep all garments clean, washed or dry cleaned, for more information on washing cashmere read our blog on how to wash cashmere.

-- Store your knitwear in a breathable storage bag, ideally with an anti moth sachet packed between garments.
-Try not to pack too tight fitting as the garments need to have room to breathe.
+- We recommend that you carefully fold your clothes and store your knitwear in a breathable storage bag, ideally with an anti moth sachet packed between garments.
+Try not to pack too tightly as the garments need to have room to breathe.
 Do not use plastic bags as the clothes cannot breath.